All Episodes

 You should sue them.

-Uh because he could get his legal bills covered by the EPA and then sue the EPA, and eventually the whole thing will come to a standstill.
+And I hope as the EPA administrator, he sues himself until he sues them out of business because he could get his legal bills covered by the EPA and then sue the EPA and eventually the whole thing will come to a standstill.

-Uh and that's what was reputed by the election.
+And that's what was reputed by the election.

-People complain about uh some of uh Trump's appointments.
+People complain about some of Trump's appointments.

 Okay, yeah, so what?

-It's his cabinet, and he's entitled to to to have who he wants, and not all of them uh will be people uh who are quite as red meat as the base would like.
+And not all of them will be people who are quite as red meat as the base would like.

-Do you think Jeb Bush, for example, would have made Jeff Sessions attorney general?
+Do you think Jeb Bush, for example, would have made Jeff Sessions Attorney General?

-You know, Jeb, Jeb conceded, I talked about that make America mate again.
+I talked about that make America mate again, because that actually is the question.

-You cannot, no matter no matter how much you try and uh uh make up for collapse birth rates by mass immigration.
+You cannot, no matter how much you try and make up for collapsed birth rates by mass immigration, you can never do enough.

 All you do is basically transform your society, transform your society.